mikeraynham/wildaboutpilates/_posts/2018-06-10-class-attendee-ten-minute-workout.md

 layout: default
 ---

 I've produced a 10 minute Pilates workout available to anyone attending my classes.
 This can be used while on holiday, if you miss a class, or if you want to do a little extra during the week.

+{% include image.html
+    file="yacht"
+    alt="Photo of a yacht in Norway"
+%}

 *Disclaimer:* This program has been developed only for those who attend my classes *and* have been identified as suitable to use it.